mikefirestrike/ProfessionAndGreyMobXP/README.md

 3. Go outside and gain XP from picking a flower

 ## 🎯 Intended Use
-AzerothCore (3.3.5a / Wrath of the Lich King)
+AzerothCore (3.3.5a / Wrath of the Lich King).
-Servers running Eluna
+Servers running Eluna.
-People who think the whole world should matter
+People who think the whole world should matter.

 ## ⚖️ Balance Notes